Truthful ownership transfer with expert advice: Blending mechanism design with and without money: Bid-independent mechanisms

 If $1+h\leqslant x+\ell$ the optimal welfare is $x+\ell$ and the approximation ratio is

-The first inequality follows since $z,\eta(x)\geqslant 0$ and the second inequality follows since the expression at the RHS is non-increasing in $\ell$ and non-decreasing in $h$.
+The first inequality follows since again $z\eta(x)\geqslant 0$, while now the second inequality follows since the expression in the middle is non-decreasing in $\ell \leq 1$ and non-increasing in $h \geq 0$.
 Then, the second inequality of the statement follows as a sufficient condition so that $M$ has approximation ratio at most $\rho$.
-To see why it is also necessary, observe that the two inequalities in the derivation above are tight for $h=0$, $\ell=1$, and $z=0$. \end{proof}
+To see why it is also necessary, observe that the two inequalities in the derivation above are tight for the profile with $h=0$, $\ell=1$, and $z=0$. \end{proof}

 Truthfulness of bid-independent mechanisms in terms of the agents follows trivially (since the bids are ignored).
 In order to guarantee truthfulness from the expert's side, we will use the characterization of ECh-IC from \cref{lem:ECh-IC} together with additional conditions that will guarantee ESw-IC.
 These are provided by the next lemma.